mavas/mavas/README.md

 <!---
 - 👋 Hi, I’m @mavas
-- 👀 I’m currently interested in getting hired for software work.
+- 👀 I’m currently interested in..
-- 🌱 I’m currently learning to pass the official TensorFlow certification
+- 🌱 I’m currently learning..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->